Step 1: Choose Your Academic Program

 Complete and submit the online application for admission.
 There is no application fee and the form takes about 15 to 25 minutes to complete.
 During the application session you will be:

-- Asked about your previous educational experiences, so you'll need the names and dates of other colleges you may have attended
+- Asked for information about your previous educational experiences, your current employer, and if you have any military affiliation.

-Note: If you are a first-time undergraduate, you may be required to take our interactive, self-paced College Readiness Assessment after completion of the Acknowledgment of Student Rights and Responsibilities and prior to being admitted to the university.
+Note: If you are a first-time undergraduate student, you may also be required to take our interactive, self-paced College Readiness Assessment prior to being fully admitted to the university.
+Your admission representative will walk you through any necessary follow-up steps once your application is received.

 Step 3: Create Your Student Profile in ClearPath